matty-boy79/python_learning/README.md

 # Matt's python_learning repo

-Matt's first proper go at Python, APIs, GIT, etc
+Matt's first proper go at Python, programming and GIT.
+Plus a bit of REST API interaction with Cisco DNA Centre.